pingevt/d8-missing-parts/presentation/presentation.md

 - Input Raw Data
 - Transform the Data
-- Present to our Audience (html/css/js)
+- Present to our Audience (HTML/CSS/JS)

 ^ Data centric appoach:
 - With a CMS we really deal with Data first.
 - We transform the data for what we need,
-- then present it to our audience.
+- Then present it to our audience.
 <br >
 So Lets dive in!